rstacruz/remount/docs/api.md

 Shadow DOM mode is only available when Remount is using Custom Elements (check [getStrategy()] below).

 [The Shadow DOM API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) should be available anywhere custom elements are, but keep in mind that your React elements will be "hidden" from JavaScript.
 Depending on your situation, this may be a good or bad thing.
+For better compatibility with older browsers, leave this option _off_, since older browsers don't support the Shadow DOM API.

 ```js
 define({